 Our group works in a collaborative and multidisciplinary manner.
 We are interested in a basic to translational approach to science, so we collaborate with clinicians and use patient samples or clinical data whenever possible.
 We also have experience working with in a range of model systems ranging from cell lines to in vivo mouse models.
 Students can also expect to receive training in bioinformatics and cell and molecular biology techniques.

 Group Leader - Immune Radiation Biology

 Monica Olcina studied Pharmacy at the University of Manchester.
 After completing the required training to become a registered pharmacist she moved to Oxford to undertake her Masters and DPhil studies in Radiation Biology.
 In 2014, she joined Stanford University where she worked as a Cancer Research Institute Irvington Postdoctoral Fellow to identify novel pathways that could be targeted to improve radiotherapy.
 In 2019 she moved to the University of Zurich to continue these studies.
-In December 2020 she joined the Oxford Institute for Radiation Oncology as a Junior Group Leader.
+In December 2020 she joined the Department as a Junior Group Leader.